Estrela Mountain Dog

 The loyal, protective, intelligent nature of the Estrela Mountain Dog is not a simple personality label—it is a complex behavioral profile shaped by breed history, individual genetics, early socialization experiences, and ongoing environmental factors.
 What this means in practice is that two Estrela Mountain Dog from different lines, raised in different environments, can display meaningfully different behavioral tendencies while still sharing core breed characteristics.
 Understanding this distinction helps owners set realistic expectations and develop training strategies tailored to their individual dog rather than relying solely on breed generalizations.

 Social behavior in Estrela Mountain Dog develops through distinct life stages, and each stage presents opportunities and challenges for owners.
 The critical socialization window (roughly 3-16 weeks) is when exposure to varied people, animals, environments, and experiences has the greatest positive impact on long-term behavioral stability.
-However, socialization is not a one-time event—it is an ongoing process that requires continued positive exposure throughout the dog's life.
+However, socialization is not an one-time event—it is an ongoing process that requires continued positive exposure throughout the dog's life.
 Estrela Mountain Dog that are well-socialized as puppies but then isolated can experience social regression, while dogs with less-than-ideal early socialization can improve significantly with patient, positive exposure later in life.
 The key is consistency and quality of experiences rather than sheer quantity.

 Common Health Issues

-Estrela Mountain Dogs are generally healthy dogs:
+Estrela Mountain Dogs are generally healthy dogs.

 - Hip Dysplasia: Can occur in large breeds.
 OFA screening recommended.